Police identify 2 suspects in shooting that claimed life of baby delivered after mother shot on bus

-BOSTON (AP) — Investigators have identified two individuals allegedly involved in a shooting that claimed the life of a baby delivered after its mother was one of several people hit by gunfire during a fight Wednesday in downtown Holyoke, Massachusetts.
+BOSTON (AP) — Two men will face murder charges after a pregnant woman hit by gunfire on a bus in Holyoke, Massachusetts, delivered a baby that later died, authorities said Thursday.

-Alejandro Ramos, 22, of Holyoke, is scheduled to be arraigned in Holyoke District Court on Thursday for his alleged involvement in the shooting, investigators said.
-He will be charged with murder and other charges are expected to follow.
+Alejandro Ramos, 22, of Holyoke, was arraigned in Holyoke District Court on Thursday for his alleged involvement in Wednesday’s shooting, investigators said.
+He will be charged with murder, and other charges are expected to follow.

 An official at the Hampden District Attorney’s Office said it was unclear if Ramos had been appointed an attorney yet.